 Side Effects of Collagen Supplements

-Available research shows collagen causes relatively few mild side effects, including: a bad taste in the mouth, heartburn and feelings of fullness.
+Available research shows collagen causes relatively few mild side effects.
+These include: a bad taste in the mouth, heartburn and feelings of fullness.

 People with food allergies should make sure they take collagen that doesn’t come from foods they are allergic to.
 For example, some collagen supplements are made from fish, shellfish or egg membranes.